Scalloped Potatoes

 Scalloped potatoes in a white baking dish.

 I wasn’t terribly fond of Scalloped Potatoes growing up, but they usually came from a box.
 The real thing, made from scratch, is a dairy-carb lover’s dream: Layers upon layers of tender potato rounds swimming in creamy-cheese sauce.
-What’s not to love?
+What’s not to love about homemade scalloped potatoes?

-This dish is perfect for a celebration or holiday meal, but it’s easy enough that you can make it during the week if you are craving a little pick-me-up.
+This dish is perfect for a holiday meal like Christmas or Easter, but it’s easy enough that you can make it during the week if you are craving a little pick-me-up.
 And if you have leftover ham, chicken, or turkey, feel free to stir it in.

 Recipe ingredients